 Born in 1978, Margot Wallard start photography at 16 years old.

-In 1997, she realizes a series about Free party and organizes many exhibition in alternative space in Paris.
+In 1997, she realizes a serie about Free Party and organizes many exhibitions in alternative spaces in Paris.

-In 2004 she participates at the project EX-IN about public and private space, a book and an exhibition at the gallery Maeght of Barcelona presented this project.
-The same year a retrospective of her photography about free party are presented at the Heart Gallery in Paris.
+A book and an exhibition at the Gallery Maeght of Barcelona, Gallery Fotohof in Salzburg, Voies Off during the Arles Festival or Gallery Confluences in Paris, presented this project.
+The same year a retrospective of her photography about Free party are presented at the Heart Gallery, in Paris.

-She’s started the project No Name, No City.
-Her inspiration comes from their travels in Ukraine, Russia and China.
-A first exhibition of the project No Name No City was showed in the Museum Quarter of Vienna during the month of Photography in November 2004.
+She started the project No Name No City.
+Her inspiration comes from her travels in Ukraine, Russia and China.
+A first exhibition of the project No Name No City was showed in the Museum Quarter of Vienna during the month of Photography in November 2004 and at the b>Gallery during the Fotografia International Rome´s Festival, in 2008.

-She collaborate in 2007 to the European project EU Women initiate by Véronique Bourgoin.
-Between 2008 and 2009 and exhibition, a cd-rom and a book of this project were presented in United States, Poland, France, Austria and Spain.
+In 2007, she collaborate to the European Project Eu Women, initiate by Véronique Bourgoin and supported by the European Commission.
+Between 2008 and 2009 and exhibition, a cd-rom and a book of this project were presented in New York Photo Festival 08, United States, Foto Festiwal, Gallery FF, Lodz, Poland, Instants Chavirés, Montreuil, France, and Gallery Coberturaphoto, Séville, Spain.

-In 2008, she starts the project Guillaume and Sonia about his brother and the relation he had with her girlfriend, both are alcoholics.
-This project going to be publish by Journal edition, in 2013.
+In 2008, she starts the project My brother Guillaume & Sonia about his brother and the relation he had with her girlfriend.
+Both were alcoholics.
+This project is publish by Journal Edition, in 2013.

-In 2010 she settled in Sweden and started a photography school Atelier Smedsby with the photographer JH Engström. www.atelier-smedsby.com.
-They have published two books together: Foreign Affair (2011) and 7 days, Athens, November 2011 (2012), both published by Super Labo edition.
+In 2010 she settled in Sweden and started a photography school Atelier Smesdby with the photographer JH Engström.